marcusoftnet/marcusoftnet.github.io/_posts/2016-02-14--what-does-that-say-about-me.md

 How can I approach the change so that fear like that goes away?

-# What needs to be true...
+# What needs to be true

 The last thought comes from sensei [Dan North](http://dannorth.net/) and is related to the above:

 <blockquote>What needs to be true, for that to make sense?</blockquote>